-The Company elected February 28th as its fiscal year end date upon its formation.
+The Company elected the last day of February as its fiscal year end date upon its formation.

 Use of Estimates and Assumptions and Critical Accounting Estimates and Assumptions

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date(s) of the financial statements and the reported amounts of revenues and expenses during the reporting period(s).